Operating Leverage: A Comprehensive Definition

 Conclusion

 Understanding operating leverage is vital for retail traders looking to enhance their trading strategies.
-By analyzing a company's cost structure and using operating leverage metrics, you can make more informed decisions that balance risk and reward.
+By analyzing a company's cost structure and utilizing operating leverage metrics, you can make more informed decisions that balance risk and reward.